Viijay-Kr/Y-Tplugin/README.md

-# SinglePageAPP
+# Y-Tplugin
-I am Vijay Krish Creating my first github project Singpage app allows users to browse youtube videos based on the top trending topics in twitter and also based on user request Enjoy....
+Y-Tplugin allows user to see top ten youtube videos based upon the user input

+It also displays top ten twitter trending topics which on click will be fed into the youtube plugin,which will list the top ten videos about the topic